-After the milk leaves the farm, it is tested at the plant for the most commonly used antibiotics.
+At the farm and the processing plant, milk is tested for the most commonly used antibiotics.
 Any milk that tests positive cannot be sold to the public.
 The most recent report by the U.S. Food and Drug Administration affirms that there are NO antibiotics found in milk heading to retail.
-Both organic and conventional dairy farmers treat ill cows with the same antibiotics under the close supervision of a veterinarian.
+Both organic and conventional dairy farmers treat ill cows under the close supervision of a veterinarian.

-- On a conventional farm, the cow is taken from the milking herd for treatment, and not returned to the herd until her milk tests free of antibiotics. - On an organic farm, that cow permanently leaves the herd and is usually moved to a conventional dairy farm.
+- On a conventional farm, the cow is taken from the milking herd for treatment, and not returned to the herd until her milk tests free of antibiotics. - On an organic farm, the cow is permanently removed from the heard.

-There are harmful hormones in milk.
+Myth There are harmful hormones in milk.

 Hormones are naturally present in all foods, whether plant or animal, and are broken down during digestion.
-Both conventional and organic milk naturally contain tiny amounts of hormones - an extremely low amount relative to the amount our bodies naturally produce.
+Both conventional and organic milk naturally contain trace amounts of hormones - an extremely low amount relative to the amount our bodies naturally produce.